 - Best Public School Websites Of 2020

 - Does Your District's Website Play A Role In Your Brand?

 - 2021 School Web Design Trends To Watch

 Search Engine Optimization

-If you want to put your best foot forward online, make sure you optimize your rankings in Google so any relevant search terms will give attention to your district.
+If you want to put your best foot forward online, it’s important to optimize your rankings in Google so any relevant search terms will give attention to your district.
 Search engine optimization (SEO) is a critical aspect of any digital marketing campaign.

-- Google My Business: Google My Business is a free service which can help people find accurate information when they search for your school online.
+Google My Business: Google My Business is a free service which can help people find accurate information when they search for your school online.
 Be sure to claim your listing so you can then make sure the information listed, such as address and phone number, is all correct.
 You can even use Google My Business to respond to reviews and post about upcoming events.